-This section provides an overview of Federal Medicaid prescription drug policies that directly influence states’ reimbursement of prescription drugs, including an in-depth look into each State’s coverage and reimbursement methodologies as provided in the state’s Medicaid plan.
-We also highlight those states with supplemental drug rebate agreements and provide a list of state pharmaceutical assistance programs (SPAP) that currently meet our criteria for exemption from the manufacturers’ calculations of best price.
+These resources provide an overview of federal Medicaid prescription drug policies that directly influence states’ reimbursement of prescription drugs, including an in-depth look into each state’s coverage and reimbursement methodologies as provided in the state’s Medicaid plan.
+We also highlight those states with supplemental drug rebate agreements and provide a list of State Pharmaceutical Assistance Programs (SPAP) that currently meet our criteria for exemption from the manufacturers’ calculations of best price.

 Physician Administered Drugs

 The Deficit Reduction Act of 2005 (DRA) requires states to collect Medicaid rebates for certain physician-administered drugs.
 Beginning January 1, 2006, States must collect utilization data for single source, physician-administered drugs in order to secure rebates for such drugs.
 Effective January 1, 2007, states must also collect National Drug Codes (NDC) for the 20 multiple source physician-administered drugs with the highest dollar volume in Medicaid.
 Beginning January 1, 2008, the DRA provides that states not collecting NDCs on these 20 drugs will not receive Federal matching payments for the drugs unless they receive a hardship waiver.
 For further information on this part of the DRA, please see the SMD letter on physician-administered drugs.